jalcock-training/azure-hybrid-landing-zone/docs/architecture/application-workload.md

 - Validation and planning before changes are applied
 - Secure authentication using OIDC
 - Clear separation between infrastructure and application code
+- No long‑lived credentials; all automation uses short‑lived identity tokens
+- Workload resources inherit the same security posture as the rest of the landing zone

 This demonstrates modern DevOps practices applied to cloud workloads.